haagahelia/mobilecourse/docs/ExpoSDK/contacts.md

   // Access contacts
 }
 ```
-- The `getContactsAsync(query)` function is used to get contacts from your device and it is asynchronous.
+- The `getContactsAsync(query)` method is used to get contacts from your device and it is asynchronous.
 - The function returns an array of contact objects.

 ```js